rail5/zelda3-ml/README.md

  - Both players can generally **hit enemies** and can generally **be hit** (damage checks iterate both players).
  - The viewport is currently forced wider for experiments (extended aspect ratio / extra side-space).

-This doesn't mean the multiplayer "works."
-Not only does it not "work," I don't even understand yet *why* it doesn't "work."
-But maybe we'll get there.

 ## Fork features

 So far, this fork has added: